1871fotc/fotc/docs/about/publications.md

 ---
 title: Our Publications
-description: Books and DVDs we've published
+description: Books and DVDs we've published that your can read, watch, borrow or buy
 ---

 # Our Publications